jd-opensource/joylive-agent/docs/quickstart.md

 java -javaagent:${path_to_agent}\live.jar -jar ${path_to_provider_demo}\joylive-demo-springcloud3-provider.jar
 ```

-### 1.6 Effect verification
+### 1.6 Verify Registration

-Visit the nacos registration center and check the metadata of the service instance.
-The following data indicates that the agent has been enhanced successfully.
+Access the `Nacos` registration center and check the metadata of the service instances.
+The following data indicates that the agent enhancement was successful:

 ```properties
 x-live-space-id=v4bEh4kd6Jvu5QBX09qYq-qlbcs